cdoremus/deno-fresh-oauth/README.md

 - KV is also used here to store user information obtained from github in various ways for easy access in a variety of ways.

-## Securing routes

 ## Conclusion

+This article demonstrated how to use an OAuth provider to easily add add authentication and authorization to your Fresh application using a secure, battle-tested protocol.
+While we provide an example with Fresh here, there is no reason why you could not use OAuth to secure application build with Oak, Aleph, Ultra or any other Deno web framework.

+TODO: XXXXXXXXXXXXXXXXXXXXXXXXXXX

+---

-## Appendix: Development and Troubleshooting Tips
+**Appendix: Development and Troubleshooting Tips**

+- To debug the demo application in Chrome, run the `debug` task, browse to `chrome://inspect` and click on the `inspect` link.
+The Dev Tools `sources` tab will come up where you can set breakpoints, step through the application code and view object values.
+If no source comes up in the tree view, you may need to click on 'add folder to workspace' and manually add your workspace folder.
 - To retest OAuth flow, revoke app access by going to Settings -> Applications -> Authorized OAuth Apps.
 Find the app on the list and select Revoke from the menu.
-When you access the app again, you will be forced into the Github OAuth flow.
-You should also delete the 'session' cookie in the browser Dev Tool's Applications tab.
+You also need to delete the 'session' cookie in the browser Dev Tool's Applications tab.
+When you access the app again, you will be forced into the Github OAuth flow again.
 - To clear your KV database, run the following snippet in the Deno repl using the `--unstable` flag: